TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-windows-could-not-finish-configuring-the-system.md

 # VM boot error: Windows could not finish configuring the system
 <!--issueDescription-->
 We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because the VM wasn't able to complete the Sysprep process.
-This error occures when attempting an initial boot of a generalized image, which means that the image is in an undeployable state and cannot be recovered.
+This error occurs when attempting an initial boot of a generalized image, which means that the image is in an undeployable state and cannot be recovered.
 <!--/issueDescription-->

 Use the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.SerialConsoleLogBladeViewModel.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics) to see the current state of your VM.
 For this issue, the screenshot would reflect the error code **Windows could not finish configuring the system.
 To attempt to resume configuration, restart the computer.
 Setup is starting services**.
 This may also help you diagnose future issues and determine if a boot error is the cause.<br>